gschup/ggrs/examples/README.md

 # Example Instructions

 Gathered here are some additional instructions on how to build and run the examples.
+Note that the examples are usually kept up-to-date with the most recent version of the code.
+If you are looking for example code compatible with a certain version, take a look at the [release tags](https://github.com/gschup/ggrs/tags).

 ## BoxGame